w3c/wai-about-wai/_about/projects/easy-reading/index.md

 The role of the W3C Web Accessibility Initiative (WAI) in this project is two-fold:

-- Inform the project on relevant developments in W3C standardization, such as work on [personalization](https://www.w3.org/WAI/personalization/), [pronunciation](https://www.w3.org/WAI/pronunciation/), and requirements and supplemental guidance on people with [cogntive and learning disabilities](https://www.w3.org/WAI/cognitive/);
+- Inform the project on relevant developments in W3C standardization, such as work on [personalization](https://www.w3.org/WAI/personalization/), [pronunciation](https://www.w3.org/WAI/pronunciation/), and requirements and supplemental guidance on people with [cognitive and learning disabilities](https://www.w3.org/WAI/cognitive/);
 - Relay relevant feedback and learnings from the project, such as implementation experiences and user needs from working with the community, into W3C standardization and resource development.

 See the [Easy Reading Project Website](https://www.easyreading.eu/) for more information on this project and contact [Shadi Abou-Zahra](http://www.w3.org/People/shadi/) for more questions on W3C's participation in this project.